sciactive/requirephp/README.md

 Service Location
 ----------------

-The repository contains [an example](https://github.com/sciactive/requirephp/blob/master/test_service_locator.php) of using RequirePHP as a service loactor.
+The repository contains [an example](https://github.com/sciactive/requirephp/blob/master/test_service_locator.php) of using RequirePHP as a service locator.

 Dependency Injection
 --------------------